cvs-health/testaro/README.md

   }
 ```

 The reason for this is that the Tenon API operates asynchronously.
 You ask it to perform a test, and it puts your request into a queue.
 To learn whether Tenon has completed your test, you make a status request.
 You can continue making status requests until Tenon replies that your test has been completed.
 Then you submit a request for the test result, and Tenon replies with the result.
 (As of May 2022, status requests were observed to misreport still-running tests as completed.
-The `tenon` test works around that.)
+The `tenon` test works around that by requesting only the result and using the response to determine whether the tests have been completed.)

 Tenon says that tests are typically completed in 3 to 6 seconds but that the latency can be longer, depending on demand.

-Therefore, you can include a `tenonRequest` command early in your script, and a `tenon` test late in your script.
+Therefore, you can include a `tenonRequest` command early in your script, and a `tenon` test command late in your script.
 Tenon will move your request through its queue while Testaro is processing your script.
 When Testaro reaches your `tenon` test command, Tenon will most likely have completed your test.
 If not, the `tenon` test will wait and then make a second request before giving up.

 Thus, a `tenon` test actually does not perform any test; it merely collects the result.
 The page that was active when the `tenonRequest` command was performed is the one that Tenon tests.

-In case you want to perform more than one `tenon` test, you can do so.
+In case you want to perform more than one `tenon` test with the same script, you can do so.
 Just give each pair of commands a distinct `id` property, so each `tenon` test command will request the correct result.

 Tenon recommends giving it a public URL rather than giving it the content of a page, if possible.
 So, it is best to give the `withNewContent` property of the `tenonRequest` command the value `true`, unless the page is not public.